ebird/ebirdst/docs/reference/load_regional_stats.md

 - `total_pop_percent`: proportion of the seasonal modeled population falling within the region.

+- `max_week`: the week of the year with the highest proportion of the modeled population falling within the region.

+- `max_week_percent_pop`: the proportion of the modeled population falling within the region in `max_week`, i.e. the maximum weekly value.

-- `range_percent_occupied`: the proportion of the region occupied by the species during the given season.
+- `range_occupied_percent`: the proportion of the region occupied by the species during the given season.

 - `range_total_percent`: the proportion of the species seasonal range